 Mayflower Sails 2020, the 400th anniversary of the pilgrims landing in Massachusetts, has been delayed.
 The original event, with the pilgrims’ ship restored, was scheduled to take place May 14 through 19 in Boston’s Charlestown Navy Yard.

 For future cruise plans, the managing editor of Cruise Critic recently told Travel + Leisure, "It’s best to contact your cruise line or travel advisor directly with any questions or concerns.
 All cruise lines that have canceled cruises are offering affected guests the option to receive a full refund.”

 Should I cancel my trip because of the coronavirus outbreak?

-Earlier this week, the U.S. State Department issued a level 4 — its highest level — warning, notifying Americans that they should not travel to China.
+The U.S. State Department issued a level 4 — its highest level — warning, notifying Americans that they should not travel to China.
 The CDC also issued a warning against all nonessential travel to China.
 However, this does not include Hong Kong, Macau, or Taiwan.

 Travel warnings for Italy and South Korea were increased from a Level 3 to a Level 4 on Saturday, advising Americans not to travel to infected areas.

 To feel secure about any upcoming travel plans, communicate with your hotel and airline directly, and monitor updates and alerts for the current information in your destination.

 The information in this article reflects that of the publishing time above.
 However, as statistics and information regarding coronavirus rapidly change, some figures may be different since this story was originally posted.
 While we strive to keep our content as up to date as possible, we also recommend visiting sites like the CDC or websites of local health departments.